LyuLucas1207/NebulaFX/docs/kms/security.md

 4. Restore keys from backups or Vault versions if tampering occurred.
 5. Reconfigure the backend using trusted credentials and restart the service.

-By adhering to these practices, you can deploy RustFS KMS with confidence across regulated or high-security environments.
+By adhering to these practices, you can deploy NebulaFX KMS with confidence across regulated or high-security environments.